Matt Wallner Preview, Player Props: Twins vs. Rangers

-The Minnesota Twins and Matt Wallner (.407 slugging percentage over his past 10 games, including one homer), battle starting pitcher Max Scherzer and the Texas Rangers at Globe Life Field, Friday at 8:05 PM ET.
+The Minnesota Twins and Matt Wallner (.423 slugging percentage over his past 10 games, including one homer), take on starting pitcher Jordan Montgomery and the Texas Rangers at Globe Life Field, Saturday at 7:15 PM ET.

-He had a hitless performance in his most recent game (0-for-2) against the Guardians.
+In his most recent game he had a hitless performance (0-for-1) against the Rangers.

 Matt Wallner Game Info & Props vs. the Rangers